US added 428,000 jobs in April despite surging inflation

 Bovino noted that some Americans are remaining on the sidelines of the workforce out of lingering concerns about COVID-19 or because of difficulty finding affordable daycare for unvaccinated children.

-Employers did keep handing out pay raises last month.
-Hourly wages rose 0.3% from March and 5.5% from a year ago.
-But prices are rising faster than pay is.
+In the meantime, employers keep handing out pay raises.
+Hourly wages rose 0.3% from March to April and 5.5% from a year ago.
+Prices, though, are rising faster than pay is.

 “Yes, we saw a bump in wages," Bovino said.
 But with inflation at 40-year highs “people are still squeezed.''